microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/governanceroleassignmentrequest.md

 Represents the request for role assignment operations in Privileged Identity Management.

 `governanceRoleAssignmentRequest` is a ticket-modeled entity used to manage the lifecycle of role assignments.
-It represents the intention/decision of the users and administrators, and also provides the flexibility to enable implementation of recurrent schduling, approval gates, and so on, as compared to directly exposing `POST`, `PUT`, and `DELETE` operations on `governanceRoleAssignment`.
+It represents the intention/decision of the users and administrators, and also provides the flexibility to enable implementation of recurrent scheduling, approval gates, and so on, as compared to directly exposing `POST`, `PUT`, and `DELETE` operations on `governanceRoleAssignment`.

 ## Methods